warathepDev/warathepWeb/README.md

-# warathepWep
+# WarathepWep
+(None responsive)

-website for practice using HTML, SCSS, Javascript
+Website for practice using HTML, SCSS, Javascript